 Practicing mainly through the ability to influence others to action, clinical nurse specialists must possess mature clinical and professional judgment, strong leadership, interpersonal, collaboration, and managerial skills, and an understanding of the complexities and interdependencies of the various components of health care practice.
 Working independently or more often as part of a health care team in a variety of settings, clinical nurse specialists can be found in hospitals, HMOs, schools, clinics, doctors' offices, or their own private practices.

-MS in Nursing Curriculum (Entry-Level) Visit our specialties pages for curriculum outlines.
+MS in Nursing Curriculum (Direct-Entry) Visit our curriculum section for curriculum outlines.

 Coursework